ubc/fantastic-dollop/api/README.md

   This is caused by an outdated `setuptools`, version 39.0.1 was problematic for me, but updating to 41.0.0 seems to have fixed it.
 To upgrade `setuptools`:

         pip install --upgrade setuptools

+  This can also be caused by an outdated `pip`.
+You can upgrade with:

+        pip install --upgrade pip

+  After upgrading, you will want to reinstall the package that threw the compilation error, this will need to be done with `pip` and not `pip-sync`:

+        pip install --force-reinstall <PACKAGE_NAME>